 Based on product applications, our ICs are classified into four segments: display solutions, high-speed interface devices, high speed converters and TrueTouch controllers.

-Products relating to display solutions are timing controllers, or eDP_TCON, and source drivers.
+Products relating to display solutions are timing controllers, or eDP TCON, and source drivers.
 Products relating to the high-speed interface are repeaters, MUX, DeMUX, switches, level shifters.
-High speed converters are the converters for DisplayPort to HDMI1.4 DisplayPort to HDMI2.0 etc. TrueTouch products include Gen4, Gen5 and Gen6 devices and TDDI devices under development.
+High speed converters are the converters for DisplayPort to HDMI1.4 DisplayPort to HDMI2.0 etc. TrueTouch products include Gen4, Gen5 and Gen6 devices, DDI and TDDI devices under development.
 While there was no official 3rd party market data describing market size and shares for the segments that we serve, we tried to make reasonable assessment based on collective industry data related to our product applications compared to our own sales.
-In 2016, we believe our sales of eDP T-CON is still maintaining leading position of global market share; our sales of high-speed interface also represented a leading position in the notebook market.
-We remain very focus to gain our TrueTouch market shares.
+In 2017, we believe our sales of eDP T-CON still maintain the leading position in global market share; our sales of high-speed interface products also represent a leading position in the notebook market.
+We remain very focused on gaining TrueTouch market share.